CatenaTools/documentation/Writerside/topics/overview.md

 ## What is Catena/Who should use Catena?

-An all in one game platform as a service intended to help game devs take their multiplayer game to the next level with live services.
+An all-in-one game platform as a service intended to help game devs take their multiplayer game to the next level with live services.
 Including Parties, Matchmaking, Accounts and Authentication.
 We integrate industry best practices out of the box but allow maximum flexibility for game developers.

 ## Project Structure